-The Wilder 3-Dimensional Imaging Laboratory offers services for the recovery of archaeological data from almost any format.
+The Analytical Archaeology Laboratory offers services for the recovery of archaeological data from almost any format.
 Images and data stored on film, old photographs a variety of video formats can successfully be retrieved and converted into digital data.

 The lab also offers services for three –dimensional scanning and recording of archaeological sites and single artifact recording.
 Once site data and artifact imaging is complete, it is possible to make facsimile copies of sites and single artifacts to for teaching and display purposes.
 Often, artifact replications are created in larger-than-life sizes for use in classrooms.